(This posting includes a handout which you are welcome to use with your students.)

 Complete example for “A Four-Paragraph Essay that Includes a Description of a Person.”

-Exercise 1: They just listen without looking at the cloze.
-Then they fill in the cloze by using the phrases given.
+Exercise 1: First, they just listen without looking at the cloze.
+Next, they fill in the cloze by using the phrases given.

 Exercise 2: They underline the thesis statement and topic sentences on the cloze that they just completed.